We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 High insulin sensitivity allows the cells of the body to use blood glucose more effectively, reducing blood sugar.
-Some lifestyle and dietary changes may help increase insulin sensitivity.
+Some lifestyle, self-care, and dietary changes may help increase insulin sensitivity.

 Insulin is a hormone that helps the body control the level of sugar, or glucose, in the blood.
 Insulin sensitivity varies between people and can change according to various lifestyle and dietary factors.